Electric Heating Radiators Timer Thermostat using Raspberry Pi Pico W

 What's nice is the web page using asynchronous - AJAX "Asynchronous JavaScript and XML", although we're actually using JSON instead of XML to communicate.

-This allows the web page to constantly update with the temperature and heating status.
+The web page to constantly updates with the temperature and heating status.
 As a nice side benefit, settings change on one client automatically updates on the other, so everyone's view of the heating status is constant (although it's not really intended to be multiuser).

-The code is based on three projects.
+The code is based on four projects.
 The first one below is courtesy of Bytes N Bits, and the code is nicely explained with YouTube videos.

 https://github.com/getis/micropython-web-control-panel